mcfnord/cem/src/ref/estate.md

 knows mine. === I TELL KENNEDY Shit that fucking matters:
 The registered Nurse Assistant did not say Chloe was naked in my lap.

-	I THINK THAT'S IN THE PSYCHOSEX.
-THAT'S A DIFFERENT PASS TO MICHAEL LATER.
-The City of Tacoma has 5 personnel files.
-You have to ask for each individually if you want its contents.
-Of course we can ask of their prior employee, Mr.
-Murphy.
-Or I can approach his 2nd wife, who I've seen recently in Spanaway at her house.
-I think we should stick to cost-effective investigations, with depositions at the high end of expense.
-I suppose that favors supoenas.
-Doesn't it favor more cost-effective investigations like this? === EVEN FURTHER DOWN THE ROAD LETTER TO SOSA Mead is the new therapist at Hope Sparks.
-Unlimited postcards. order authorizes swimming order authorizes visiting my home in SeaTac order authorizing chloe sitting on my damn lap ORDER DAY TRIPS TO SEATTLE order authorizes telephone calls, even
+Mead is the new
+Therapist at Hope Sparks.

+Unlimited postcards. order
+authorizes swimming order authorizes visiting my home in SeaTac order authorizing chloe sitting on my damn lap ORDER DAY TRIPS TO SEATTLE order authorizes telephone calls, even